mperezjigato/reportsweakly/week7v006.md

   1. Pure OpenMP calculation, and
   1. Hybrid calculation under `mpirun lmp -sf omp -pk omp ${OMP_NUM_THREADS}`

 At this point, it seems almost irrelevant to discuss calculation timing.
-For the sake of completeness, the table below shows total wall times, and no further discussion is added:
+For the sake of completeness, the table below shows total wall times, without further discussion:

 ## Running an MPI weak scaling problem: OH adsorbed on graphene deposited on Cu2O(110)